 - Using spf_fetch to whitelist outbound mailers from Google, Microsoft, et al.

 - Configuring smtpd as a store-and-forward mail server

 - Configuring smtpd as a backup mail server

 - Using other features of smtpd to fold, spindle and mutilate unwanted mail

 The instructor will conduct the tutorial on OpenBSD and will attempt to help students who want to use another BSD platform supported by OpenSMTPD.

 The session is aimed primarily at single or low-mail-server-count environments but is open to anyone who wants to learn more about running OpenSMTPD for production mail services.

 I don't have any details about BoF scheduling.
-I'll announce them as I get them.
+I'll announce the details as I get them.